smartshark/usage-examples/README.md

 ## Running the Notebook

-To run our python, you only need our library [pycoshark](https://github.com/smartshark/pycoSHARK) and [Jupyter Lab](https://jupyter.org/install) (or any other app, that can work with Jupyter Notebooks).
+To run our [sample analysis](https://github.com/smartshark/usage-examples/blob/main/Example-Notebook.ipynb), you only need our library [pycoshark](https://github.com/smartshark/pycoSHARK) and [Jupyter Lab](https://jupyter.org/install) (or any other app, that can work with Jupyter Notebooks).

 For example, you could run the following commands in your Ubuntu 18.04 machine to get everything running.